Skip to content

 return core.zsmooth.SmartMedian(clip, radius, threshold, scalep, planes)

-raise CustomValueError("When using SmartMedian, mode should be ConvMode.SQUARE!", median_blur, mode)
+raise CustomValueError("When using SmartMedian, mode should be ConvMode.SQUARE!", func, mode)

 if mode == ConvMode.SQUARE and max(radius) <= 3: